 Limited knowledge, financial resources, human capital and organisational capacity are constraining adaptation in many human sectors in the Arctic (high confidence).
 Harvesters of renewable resources are adjusting timing of activities to changes in seasonality and less safe ice travel conditions.
 Municipalities and industry are addressing infrastructure failures associated with flooding and thawing permafrost, and coastal communities and cooperating agencies are in some cases planning for relocation (high confidence).
-In spite of these adaptations, many groups are making decisions without adequate knowledge to forecast near- and long-term conditions, and without the funding, skills and institutional support to engage fully in planning processes (high confidence). {3.5.2, 3.5.4, Cross-Chapter Box 9}

-It is extremely likely that the rapid ice loss from the Greenland and Antarctic ice sheets during the early 21st century has increased into the near present day, adding to the ice sheet contribution to global sea level rise.
-From Greenland, the 2012-2016 ice losses (-247 \pm 15 Gt yr-1) were similar to those from 2002 to 2011 (-263 \pm 21 Gt yr-1) and extremely likely greater than from 1992 to 2001 (-8 ± 82 Gt yr-1).
-Summer melting of the Greenland Ice Sheet (GIS) has increased since the 1990s (very high confidence) to a level unprecedented over at least the last 350 years, and two-to-fivefold the pre-industrial level (medium confidence).
-From Antarctica, the 2012-2016 losses (-199 ± 26 Gt yr-1) were extremely likely greater than those from 2002 to 2011 (-82 ± 27 Gt yr-1) and likely greater than from 1992 to 2001 (-51 ± 73 Gt yr-1).
-Antarctic ice loss is dominated by acceleration, retreat and rapid thinning of major West Antarctic Ice Sheet (WAIS) outlet glaciers (very high confidence), driven by melting of ice shelves by warm ocean waters (high confidence).
-The combined sea level rise contribution from both ice sheets for 2012-2016 was 1.2 \pm 0.1 mm yr-1, a 29% increase on the 2002-2011 contribution and a ~700% increase on the 1992-2001 period. {3.3.1}
+In spite of these adaptations, many groups are making decisions without adequate knowledge to forecast near- and long-term conditions, and without the funding, skills and institutional support to engage fully in planning processes (high confidence). {3.5.2, 3.5.4, Cross-Chapter Box 9} global sea level rise.
+From Greenland, the 2012-2016 ice losses (-247 ± 15 Gt yr-1) were similar to those from 2002-2011 (-263 ± 21 Gt yr-1) and extremely likely greater than from 1992-2001 (-8 ± 82 Gt yr-1).
+Summer melting of the Greenland Ice Sheet has increased since the 1990s (very high confidence) to a level unprecedented over at least the last 350 years, and two-to-fivefold the pre-industrial level (medium confidence).
+From Antarctica, the 2012-2016 losses (-199 ± 26 Gt yr-1) were extremely likely greater than those from 2002-2011 (-82 ± 27 Gt yr-1) and likely greater than from 1992-2001 (-51 ± 73 Gt yr-1).
+Antarctic ice loss is dominated by acceleration, retreat and rapid thinning of major West Antarctic Ice Sheet outlet glaciers (very high confidence), driven by melting of ice shelves by warm ocean waters (high confidence).
+The combined sea level rise contribution from both ice sheets for 2012-2016 was 1.2 ± 0.1 mm yr-1, a 29% increase on the 2002-2011 contribution and a ~700% increase on the 1992-2001 period. {3.3.1}